 It's crazy how some simple shapes added or subtracted from the letter can change the entire feel instantaneously!
 The possibilities are endless.

 There's no right or wrong answer to forming ornamental details.
 It's whatever the design calls for really.
-Use your judgement, understand the look/feel, and add additions accordingly.
+Use your judgement, understand the look/feel, and make additions accordingly.

 In this example, the ornamental details I added were the "spurs" and the bordering around the letterform.
-Additionally, I utilized some other techniques that I will be showing you later in this tutorial.
+Additionally, I used some other techniques that I will be showing you later in this tutorial.

 3. Closed Drop Shadow